Understanding Transformer Taps and Voltage Adjustment

 What is the relationship between turns ratio and tap settings?

 The turns ratio is the ratio of turns in the primary winding to the secondary winding, which determines the voltage transformation.
-Transformer taps work by changing the number of effective turns in the primary winding, thereby directly modifying the turns ratio to either increase or decrease the secondary voltage.
+Transformer taps work by changing the number of effective turns on the tapped winding, thereby directly modifying the turns ratio to either increase or decrease the secondary voltage.

 What is the most critical safety step when adjusting transformer taps?